rasmi/public-tech/writing/Digital Public Infrastructure and Administrative Burden.md

 [TODO]: Interactive journey map screenshot.

+[TODO] Table 1.1 from *Administrative Burden*?

+First and foremost, individuals must understand which programs are available to them.
+Second, key public assistance programs in the US are means-tested, so individuals must understand and prove whether or not they are eligible for a given service.
+And finally, the individual must navigate and complete the application process to receive a final determination.
-### Key burdens and their underlying causes
+### Causes and distribution of burdens
+Why do these burdens exist in the first place, and why are they distributed the way they are?

+Why do these burdens exist?

+* Means-testing
+	* Intention: Ensure societal resources are being allocated to those who need them most, and no one else.
-* Means-testing requires proof of income, resources, status, etc. -> documentation must be produced and managed
+	* Mechanism: Requires proof of income, resources, status, etc.
+	* Burden: documentation must be produced and managed
 * Programs are administered by separate jurisdictions and/or organizations
+	* Intention: Agencies specialize in their purpose
+	* Mechanism: Agencies are funded accordingly, administered at appropriate jurisdiction, staffed individually.
+Policies etc. are set from the perspective of each initiative/program/agency, not necessarily across programs and not from the resident's perspective.
-	* New learning and compliance costs associated *with each program*.
+	* Burden: Different eligibility requirements, processes, application requirements.
+New learning and compliance costs associated *with each program*.
+* Onus is on individuals
+	* Political/moral choice intended to create good incentives for individuals and society.

+At each step, the onus is on individuals to seek, understand, prepare for, and apply for the assistance they need.
+What if burdens were distributed differently?

 Burden:
 * Connect eligible residents to programs